cparks1/ECE403UpwordsAI/README.md

-# ECE403UpwordsAI
+# Upwords AI
 This repository contains the source code for an Artificial Intelligence capable of playing Hasbro's board game "Upwords".
-It was created for a project in an undergraduate Artificial Intelligence class.
+It was created for a project in Lance Fiondella's undergraduate Artificial Intelligence class (ECE 403) at UMass Dartmouth.
-This Artificial Intelligence was created using C# as the programming language.
-It uses HTTP Requests and JSON for communications with the tournament adjudicator program.

-This AI I've created was made to use with a "Tournament Adjudicator".
-The tournament adjudicator repository can be found at https://github.com/bdavs/TournamentAdjudicator
+The project is pure C# and uses REST for communications with the tournament adjudicator program.
+The tournament adjudicator repository can be found at https://github.com/bdavs/TournamentAdjudicator.
+I've also forked that repository on my GitHub profile.

 This project was coded quickly without regard to code organization, so as of now (12/31/16) the code is a bit disorganized and hard to follow.
-I plan to fix this in the future, when I have time to.
+I am now (as of 12/11/17) making some effort to make the code more user friendly.
 If you have any questions do not hesitate to contact or email me.

 Opening the AI: